eQTL-Catalogue/eQTL-Catalogue-website/src/Data_access.md

 The URLs of all individual tab-delimited files together with metadata can be found [here](https://github.com/kauralasoo/eQTL-Catalogue-resources/blob/master/tabix/).

-See our [tutorial](https://github.com/EBISPOT/SumStats/blob/eqtls/querying_hdf5_basics.ipynb) on reading the HDF5 files.

 ### Tabix

 Instead of downloading the full tab-delimited files from the FTP, you can also use [tabix](http://www.htslib.org/doc/tabix.1.html) to access specific regions from those files.
 For example, to fetch the association between [rs4239702](http://www.ensembl.org/Homo_sapiens/Variation/Explore?r=20:46120112-46121112;v=rs4239702;vdb=variation;vf=528871173) variant and all genes in the +/- 1Mb window in the monocyte samples from the BLUEPRINT study, you can use the following command: